wp-plugins/wp-noframenoclickjacking/readme.txt

 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

-WP noFrame is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites.
+WP noFrame/noClickjacking is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites.

 == Description ==

-WP noFrame/noClickjacking is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites - defending you against clickjacking attacks.
+WP noFrame/noClickjacking is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.

 This lightweight plugin will add the Header always append X-Frame-Options DENY instruction to your .htaccess file - where the DENY rule will prevent ALL domains from framing your content.